Granville raid: Aftermath

 While the charges on the British freighters detonated successfully, all of them remained either afloat, aground or accessible at low tide.
 Reed and others managed to repair the hull damage on Kyle Castle.
 While her engines were unusable, she had been anchored outside the port and Reed allowed Kyle Castle to drift to a position south of the Channel Islands.
-Using hatch covers as makeshift sails, they managed to steer Kyle Castle into the English Channel, where they were received assistance and were towed to Plymouth.
+Using hatch covers as makeshift sails, they managed to steer Kyle Castle into the English Channel, where they received assistance and were towed to Plymouth.

 Mohr was awarded the Knight's Cross of the Iron Cross on 13 March 1945, while Oberleutnant zur See Otto Karl, who had commanded artillery lighter AF 65, was awarded the Knights Cross on 21 March 1945.

 In a later operation, an 18-man German sabotage raid from Jersey landed from rubber boats on Cape de la Hague on 5 April 1945, intending to destroy installations.
 The mission failed, and the team was captured.

 A further raid was planned for 7 May 1945, but Admiral Karl Dönitz ordered Hüffmeier not to carry out any more offensive operations so close to the end of the war.

 One of the mentioned casualties, Lieutenant Roger Lightoller, was a Motor Torpedo Boat skipper and son of Charles Lightoller, the second officer of the RMS Titanic during its ill-fated maiden voyage.